Yankees vs. Mariners Player Props Betting Odds

 Torres Stats

-- Torres will look for his fourth straight game with a hit in this contest.
-In his last five games he is batting .294 with two doubles, a home run, a walk and two RBI.
+- Torres has recorded a base hit in four games in a row.
+During his last five outings he is hitting .313 with two doubles, a home run, a walk and two RBI.

 Torres Recent Games